jk951103/kek/movie gross prediction/README.md

 ![image](https://user-images.githubusercontent.com/81454133/117599106-cce2b480-b10e-11eb-870e-3abf2d2270e6.png)

 # Exploratory Data Analysis
-Relationship between some of the seemingly important features and the gross of each movies were examined; but it seemed that there was no specific feature that had a 'gigantic' impact on the gross of the movie as one would assume.
+Relationship between some of the seemingly important features and the gross of each movie were examined; but it seemed that there was no specific feature that had a 'gigantic' impact on the gross of the movie as one would assume.

 ![image](https://user-images.githubusercontent.com/81454133/117599410-65793480-b10f-11eb-95dc-80881c9eef6a.png)